moby/moby/docs/sources/installation/ubuntulinux.md

 when following these steps comes with AUFS built in.
 We also include the generic headers to enable packages that depend on them, like ZFS and the VirtualBox guest additions.
-If you didn’t install the headers for your “precise” kernel, then you can skip these headers for the “raring” kernel.
+If you didn’t install the headers for your "precise" kernel, then you can skip these headers for the "raring" kernel.
 But it is safer to include them if you’re not sure.

     # install the backported kernel